 We'll then prepare your filing and with your approval, submit it to HMRC.

-As part of the accounting service you can access unlimited advice.
-We do this so because we want you comfortable asking us any compliance questions throughout the year, rather than us going back and fixing avoidable issues.
+As part of the accounting service you can access advice whenever you need throughout the year.
+We do this so because we want you comfortable asking us any compliance questions early, rather than us going back after a reporting period ends and needing to fix avoidable issues.

 We want to make sure your expectations are met so here are some guidelines on how we work: